 The narrators spoke of how these shows addressed such problems as racism and even laid the groundwork to interracial understanding.
-Rosie Greer, famous African-American football player, played a free slave; Ed Amos, played Mingo, Daniel Boone’s Native American partner; and Henry Darrow was an Hispanic actor.
-We were exposed to races we really didn’t know very well back then.
-Everybody, in the end, stayed young and got along after learning a lesson from the star.
+Rosie Greer, famous African-American football player, played a freed slave; Ed Amos, played Mingo, Daniel Boone’s Native American partner; and Henry Darrow was an Hispanic actor.
+We saw people of races we really didn’t know very well back then.
+By the end of each show everybody stayed young and got along after learning a lesson from the star.

 These shows also helped us address some of our own problems.
 All of the shows dealt with some drama, tragedy, love interest, comedy, adventure, challenge, wound or disease they had to deal with.
 Many episodes showed us father-son relationships such as the one between Ben Cartwright and his sons on Bonanza.